Zambians vote in tight presidential election, internet restricted | Politics

 In office since 2015, 64-year-old Lungu narrowly defeated Hichilema, the CEO of an accountancy firm before entering politics, in a disputed election the following year.
 The president has touted the new road, airport and energy projects he has overseen as laying the groundwork for economic development and growth.

 But so far his debt-financed infrastructure splurge has failed to pay economic dividends, and unemployment remains high.
-(Writing by MacDonald Dzirutwe; Editing by Joe Bavier, Raju Gopalakrishnan, Elaine Hardcastle and Angus MacSwan)
+(Writing by MacDonald Dzirutwe; Editing by Joe Bavier, Raju Gopalakrishnan, Elaine Hardcastle, Angus MacSwan and Sonya Hepinstall)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)